Fidelity Bonds: The Essential Insurance for Digital Assets

 Why do fidelity bonds improve Sybil resistance?

-Fidelity bonds improve Sybil resistance by attaching a real-world economic cost to creating each network identity, making it prohibitively expensive for an attacker to generate the vast number of fake accounts required for an attack.
-This financial barrier ties influence directly to capital, fundamentally countering the cheap-identity strategy.
+Fidelity bonds improve Sybil resistance by attaching a real-world economic cost to the creation of each network identity.
+This financial requirement makes it incredibly expensive for a single actor to generate the vast number of pseudonymous identities needed to compromise the system.

 What is the incentive to lock up funds in a fidelity bond?